kayac/ecspresso/README.md

 - Secrets in task definition exist and be readable.
 - Can create log streams, can put messages to the streams in specified CloudWatch log groups.

 ecspresso verify tries to assume role to task execution role defined in task definition to verify these items.
-If faild to assume role, continue to verify with the current sessions.
+If failed to assume role, continue to verify with the current sessions.

 ```console
 $ ecspresso --config config.yaml verify